 The idea of this shoot came about from a collaboration between myself and Indulgence Catering, a boutique catering company that I work with often at weddings.
 One of our regular venues together is the indescribable Aynhoe Park so we just knew we had to use this as our location.
 We created a stunning, seasonal inspired shoot in the Orangery of Aynhoe.

 I’ve worked closely with Zita Elze for some years now.
-Zita is a incredible floral designer and recognised worldwide.
+Recognised worldwide, Zita is a incredible floral designer.
 She shares her knowledge on advanced wedding design courses at the Zita Elze Design Academy.
 One of Zita’s students, Kim Soo Yeul who’s work I photographed has been featured in Wedding Flowers magazine.

 .Something blue was inspired by the private dining room at Paradise by way of Kensal Green.
 The room has the most gorgeous tones of blues which I wanted to be the emphasis of the shoot.
 Collaborating with a fantastic team, I drew in cool blues, greys and golds throughout all aspects.